Quick answer

 Antacids can affect how well some other medicines work.
 NHS guidance says not to take other medicines within 2 to 4 hours of taking an antacid.
 NHS guidance for Gaviscon also lists medicines where timing matters, including some antibiotics, iron tablets, beta blockers, steroids, antipsychotics, bisphosphonates, and levothyroxine.

 That does not mean every combination is unsafe.
 It means timing and context matter.
 If you take regular medicines, check the leaflet and ask a pharmacist before adding an antacid or alginate product.
+Our Medicine Safety guides and supplement-interaction explainer give wider context, but they do not replace medicine-specific advice.

 When to speak to a pharmacist, GP, or get urgent help